Child support termination and when payments can stop are substantial and nuanced questions we often receive as child support lawyers.

 Can a Child Support Order be Extended?

 To anticipate the termination, the parent making payments should file a modification petition a few months in advance of the expected end date.
 In cases with multiple children, this must be done individually for each child.
+In this case, consulting child support lawyer may be helpful.

 What if Child Support Money is Still Owed?